crewsdel/CAP5771-Milestone-1/README.md

    - feature_importance.csv
    - milestone2.db

-## Run Dashboard Notebook
+## Run Dashboard Notebook (Milestone 2)
-Follow previously mentioned file reproduction steps.
-Once necessary files have been created simply run the data_visualization_static notebook to generate the interactive dashboard.
+Follow the previously mentioned file reproduction steps.
+Once the necessary files have been created, simply run the data_visualization_static notebook to generate the interactive dashboard.

+## Build and Deploy the Prediction Tool (Milestone 3)
+Follow the previously mentioned file reproduction steps.
+After the necessary files have been created, run the app.py file found in the Model Deployment folder.

 ## Data Acquisition
 EPA Daily AQI data can be downloaded from: